eduMFA/eduMFA/doc/tokens/authentication_modes.rst

 Authentication Modes and Client Modes
 =====================================

-privacyIDEA supports a variety of tokens that implement different authentication flows.
+eduMFA supports a variety of tokens that implement different authentication flows.
 We call these flows *authentication modes*.
 Currently, tokens may implement three authentication modes, namely ``authenticate``, ``challenge`` and ``outofband``.